-Consolidation of the Fort à la Corne mineral properties (including the Project) and Option to Joint Venture
+Fort à la Corne mineral properties (including the Project) Agreements with Rio Tinto Canada

-In June 2017, the Company announced that it had acquired (the "Newmont Acquisition") from Newmont Corporation ("Newmont") all of its participating interest in the Fort à la Corne joint venture, resulting in the Company owning 100% of the Fort à la Corne mineral properties (including the Project), and concurrently entered into an Option to Joint Venture Agreement (the "Option Agreement") with Rio Tinto Exploration Canada Inc. ("Rio Tinto Canada"), a wholly-owned subsidiary of Rio Tinto, pursuant to which the Company granted Rio Tinto Canada an option to earn up to a 60% interest in the Company's Fort à la Corne mineral properties (including the Project) on the terms and conditions contained in the Option Agreement (see News Release dated June 23, 2017).
-Immediately after the closing of the Newmont Acquisition and issuance of common shares, Newmont held approximately 19.9% (16.1% at December 31, 2020) of the Company's common shares issued and outstanding on a non-diluted basis.
+In June 2017, the Company announced that it had acquired (the "Newmont Acquisition") from Newmont Corporation ("Newmont") all of its participating interest in the previous Fort à la Corne joint venture, resulting in the Company owning 100% of the Fort à la Corne mineral properties (including the Project), and concurrently entered into an Option to Joint Venture Agreement (the "Option Agreement") with Rio Tinto Exploration Canada Inc. ("Rio Tinto Canada"), a wholly-owned subsidiary of Rio Tinto plc, pursuant to which the Company granted Rio Tinto Canada an option to earn up to a 60% interest in the Company's Fort à la Corne mineral properties (including the Project) on the terms and conditions contained in the Option Agreement (see News Release dated June 23, 2017).
+Immediately after the closing of the Newmont Acquisition, Newmont held approximately 19.9% (15.6% at December 31, 2021) of the Company's common shares issued and outstanding on a non-diluted basis.

 In November 2019, Star Diamond received notice from Rio Tinto Canada advising that Rio Tinto Canada was purporting to exercise all four of its options under the Option Agreement (see News Release dated November 15, 2019).
-In February 2020, the Company notified Rio Tinto Canada that its purported exercise of its four options under the Option Agreement did not comply with the terms of the Option Agreement (see News Release dated February 18, 2020).
-In March 2020, the Company announced that it had commenced legal proceedings in the Court of Queen's Bench for Saskatchewan (Judicial Centre of Saskatoon) (the "Court") against Rio Tinto Canada (the "Legal Proceedings") in relation to Rio Tinto Canada's purported exercise of its options under the Option Agreement (see News Release dated March 5, 2020).
+In March 2020, the Company announced that it had commenced legal proceedings against Rio Tinto Canada in relation to Rio Tinto Canada's exercise notice of its options under the Option Agreement (see News Release dated March 5, 2020).